d18c7db/Gauntlet_FPGA/readme.md

 The game has a resolution of 336x240 pixels.

-The video output is generated in `RGBI` format before being converted to `RGB` (sheet 16) so the total number of colors are 4 bits per color, plus a common 4 bit intensity for all colors for a total of 16 bits or 65536 colors.
+The video output is generated in `IRGB` format before being converted to `RGB` (sheet 16) so the total number of colors are 4 bits per color, plus a common 4 bit intensity for all colors for a total of 16 bits or 65536 colors.

-The game uses the typical three layer video layout, `Text`, `Sprites` and `Background`.
+The game uses the typical three layer video layout, `Text`, `Sprites` and `Background` with `Text` having the highest display priority (obscures sprites and playfield), `Sprites` having medium priority (only obscures background) and `Background` having the lowest priority.
 The schematic refers to the text layer as `AL` which seems to stand for Alphanumerics, the sprite layer is `MO` for Motion Objects and the background is `PF` for Play Field.

 ### Video Memory Layout

+Table below borrowed from MAME source code.
 The video uses a total of 24KB RAM for the VRAM (video RAM) organized as three sections of 4Kb x 16 bits:
 <pre>
 Playfield
 PF  900000-901FFF   R/W   xxxxxxxx xxxxxxxx   Playfield RAM (64x64 tiles)